 Students will participate in a four-week intensive (80 hours of class time) summer program at the Université Catholique de l’Ouest’s CIDEF (Centre International d’Études Françaises).
 This four week program will build students' language skills through participation in language and writing classes, conversation classes and lab work.
 Students will reside with host families during their time in Angers.

-Although this a residential program based in Angers, CIDEF offers five excursions to culturally and historically significant sites within easy traveling range of Angers including le Mont Saint-Michel, the Normandy beaches and the chateaux of the Loire.
+Although this a residential program based in Angers, CIDEF offers four excursions to culturally and historically significant sites within easy traveling range of Angers including le Mont Saint-Michel, the Normandy beaches and the chateaux of the Loire.

 - Improvement of oral and written French;